OrenKov/IMPR/README.md

 Projects related to Introduction to Image Processing course.

-## Code_Example_1 - Image Representations, Intensity Transformations, and Quantization
+## Code_Example_1 - Image Representations, Intensity Transformations, Quantization
 The main purpose of this program is to get acquainted with NumPy and some image proccessing facillities.

 ### The program covers: